mct10/RepCodec/README.md

   --valid-percent 0
 ```

-you can obtain the `dev-clean.tsv` in `/dir/to/manifest` for LibriSpeech, which should be similar to:
+you can obtain the `dev-clean.tsv` in `/dir/to/manifest` for LibriSpeech.
+(By default, the output file name is `train.tsv`.
+Remember to rename the file.)

+It should be similar to:

 ```
 /dir/to/LibriSpeech/dev-clean